nazarovsa/TPost/README.md

 ## Sample
 You can find working sample in *_Samples/TPost.Host.Sample* [folder](https://github.com/nazarovsa/TPost/tree/main/_Samples/TPost.WebHost.Sample).
-This sample crawling jokes from two sites and publishing them into console.
-As you can see it just implements two crawlers and registering them in host.
+This sample crawling jokes from two sites and publishing them into a console.
+As you can see, it just implements two crawlers and registers them in a host.
-I have real project, which works like that and it posts jokes into [@cringedot](https://t.me/cringedot) telegram channel.
+I have a real project, which works like that, and it posts jokes into [@cringedot](https://t.me/cringedot) Telegram channel.

 ## List of Packages
 | Package Name                                                                             | Version                                                                                                                                 | Downloads                                                                                                                                       | Description                           |